enolive/learning/svelte/fizz-buzz/README.md

 I am using a combined setup of Typescript,Jest and Testing Library to test all aspects of the app.
 Might be a good starting point for any complex use case.

+I feel that Svelte might be the tool of choice for frontend work where React is still too "enterprisy" 😜.

 ## Learnings

 * I like the pragmatism of Svelte